Top of Page

 6. Make a determination and consider the needs of all parties involved.

-• Determine whether it is more likely than not that the student engaged in the identified SCC inappropriate behavior and the intervention or consequence most likely to address the cause of the behavior.
+• Determine whether it is more likely than not that the student engaged in the identified SCC behavior and the intervention or consequence most likely to address the cause of the behavior.

 • Identify the social, emotional, and/or safety needs of the affected student(s) and provide appropriate supports and follow up.